zlogic/mendix-docs/content/en/docs/refguide/modeling/consistency-errors/consistency-errors-pages.md

 ## Context Not Available Consistency Errors

-The errors that you can get when a page or snippet is expecting a context that is unavailable are described in the sections below.
+The errors that you can get when a page or snippet is expecting a context that is unavailable are described in the sub-sections below.

 ### Error Code: CE1568